 Common Pests and Diseases

 Protect fruits with nets to prevent birds and wasps from eating them as they develop.
 Also, keep an eye out for common garden pests, including aphids and caterpillars.
-Asian pear trees can also suffer from bacterial infections, which blacken their leaves to their roots.
-This disease is called fire blight.
-It cannot be cured, but quick pruning action can minimize the spread.
-Blackening also can be a sign of sooty mold fungi as a result of insect infestation.
+Asian pear trees can also suffer from fungal pear rust and other diseases common to apples and pears.